 - Be careful with your materials.
 Especially when using larger branches and sticks (and even more so when building full-sized dens)… they can be pointy and heavy, and will hurt if accidentally jabbed or dropped onto someone.
 So watch where you point them.

-- Don’t use ferns – bracken (a very common fern in the UK) is often home to ticks, which can give a nasty bite and sometimes carry an even nastier disease.
+- Don’t use ferns.
+Bracken (a very common fern in the UK) is often home to ticks.
+These can give a nasty bite and sometimes carry an even nastier disease.
 To be safe, we avoid all ferns when out and about.

 - Don’t use ivy.
 We don’t have Poison Ivy in the UK, but the stuff we do get is still poisonous if eaten, and the sap can cause a reaction on sensitive skin.
 To be safe, just avoid.
 And on that note…